cgaynor91/Simon-Memory-Game/README.md

 - Type git clone, and then paste the URL copied in Step 3.
 - git clone https://github.com/yourusername/repository
 - Press Enter to create your local clone.

+## Credits

+### Content

+- Text was taken from Milton Bradleys 1978 instructions manual to sue in the rules and instructions modal

+### Media

+- The background image was taken from Google Image Search
+- The youtube link was taken from [This site](https://www.youtube.com/watch?v=1Yqj76Q4jJ4)
+- The audio clips were converted to mp3s and downloaded from [Zapslat](https://www.zapsplat.com/sound-effect-category/game-sounds/)

+### Help With Code

+- Inspiration for the HTML code I got from [How to Program a Simon Game: HTML](https://www.youtube.com/watch?v=zwKoo7VDj44).
+- Inspiration for the CSS code I got from [How to Program Simon Game: CSS](https://www.youtube.com/watch?v=muPIIfjazcU).
+- An idea on how to get started and how the JavaScript code could work I got from [Simon Game JavaScript Tutorial for Beginners](https://www.youtube.com/watch?v=n_ec3eowFLQ).
+I did use some of the code in this tutorial however I did adapt it to suit my own game.
+- I got the code for my modal on [w3schools](https://www.w3schools.com/bootstrap/bootstrap_modal.asp).
+- I also found myself re-watching a lot of the videos and tutorials on [Code Institute](https://codeinstitute.net/), especially The Document Object Model tutorial.

+### Acknowledgements

+I would like to thank my family, who undoubtedly never want to play the simon game again.